Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - Index - simple page containing an image, small text and navigation.

 - Nutrition - this page displays a Nutrition Plan available for subscription.
-   - Registared users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
+   - Registered users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
    - For anonymous users it displays a "Subscribe" button where redirects the user to the "Register"page.
    - For superusers it displays an "Edit" button where redirects to the "Edit Plan"page.